toland/qlmarkdown/Readme.markdown

 preview of the selected Markdown file using [Discount][Discount] -- a C implementation of John Gruber's Markdown.pl script.

+To update to the latest version of discount run `./discount-config/update-discount.sh`

 For more information on Markdown see
 <http://daringfireball.net/projects/markdown/>.